microsoft/industry/retail/solutions/flexibleFulfillment/iom/README.md

 - If you operate out of different geographies and each business unit has separate operations, we recommend using separate tenants and capacity licenses should be implemented.
 - Instantiate tenant in the same region as the applications and services which IOM would be interacting with for day to day operations.
-- We recommend familiarising yourself with [Power Platform Landing Zones](https://github.com/microsoft/industry/tree/main/foundations/powerPlatform#licensing-and-azure-ad-tenants) from AAD tenancy perspective.
+- We recommend familiarizing yourself with [Power Platform Landing Zones](https://github.com/microsoft/industry/tree/main/foundations/powerPlatform#licensing-and-azure-ad-tenants) from AAD tenancy perspective.

 ### Security, Governance and Compliance

 IOM is an app which is deployed inside an `Environment` on Power Platform.
-From application security perspective, IOM inherits implementation characterstics from the underlying deployment of Power Platform.
+From application security perspective, IOM inherits implementation characteristics from the underlying deployment of Power Platform.
 Considerations and recommendations for Power Platform are discussed in detail [here](https://github.com/microsoft/industry/tree/main/foundations/powerPlatform#security-governance-and-compliance).

 #### Considerations